 ‘What else are you noticing,’ Eli asked, ‘other than how you experience your body now?’

 ‘I must admit, I’m beginning to notice an incremental change in my awareness.
-Sometimes, it seems a bit disorientating, knowing I’m still on earth, though, not of the earth.
+Sometimes, it seems disorientating, knowing I’m on the earth but not of it.
 I wonder then, who am I, and where do I belong?
 These are unsettling ontological questions.

-‘And not just that; it’s a bit scary when I consider what might happen after I return.
+‘And not only that; it’s rather scary when I consider what might happen when I return.
 If I recall life here, it would hardly be business as usual.
 Likely I’d remain confused, not knowing what rules to play by.
 How could I ever again teach the old curriculum after remembering what I now know?

 ‘Possibly, you’re also happier,’ Mo said, ‘now that you no longer think you have to defend your old beliefs.’

 ‘I admit when I first arrived, I wasn’t sure what to make about either of you performing your stunts and talking your wacky talk.
-However, things seem a bit more reasonable now, even though I’m no longer sure what reasonable is supposed to mean.
+However, things seem more reasonable now, even if I’m no longer sure what reasonable is supposed to mean.

 ‘Or so it seems,’ Eli said.
-‘In truth, this body is an expression to your true form, the immortal pattern rather than the biological adaptation for the earth’s mode of existence.
+‘In truth, this body is an expression of your true form, the immortal pattern rather than the biological adaptation for the earth’s mode of existence.

-‘So, you see, James, you haven’t lost anything.
-Though your body may seem less dense than what you were accustomed to with its light and subtle form, it is indestructible and sufficiently malleable to express the quality of your unique character.’
+‘So you see, James, you haven’t lost anything.
+Your indestructible spirit body, with its light and subtle form, is less dense than what you were accustomed to.
+It also remains sufficiently malleable to express the quality of your unique character.’

-‘That’s because this subtle body configures to whatever planes of existence you might experience,’ Mo said.
-‘This adaptability, however, will require a greater depth of understanding as we prepare you for what’s next on your itinerary.’
+‘That’s because this subtle body configures whatever planes of existence you might experience,’ Mo said.
+‘Nevertheless, this adaptability will require a greater understanding as we prepare you for what’s next on your itinerary.’

 ‘Itinerary?’
 I asked.
 ‘Okay, so where am I going?’

 ‘On a journey,’ he said.
 ‘We’re not sure where it will take you since that will be your choice.
 There are any number of places you might wish to go.
-As we say, think of your body as a free and chuffed butterfly that until recently was contained in the grovelling earth-bound caterpillar.
-Now that you are released, however, you can flutter freely to the mountain peaks or any other place you wish.
+As we say, think of your body as a free and chuffed butterfly that, until recently, was contained in the grovelling earth-bound caterpillar.
+But now that you are released, you can flutter freely to the mountain peaks or any other place you wish.

-‘Later, when you return to your body on the earth plane, as we anticipate, you will have to stuff your wings back into your caterpillar body so that you can complete your body’s mortal journey.
-Not that you will always have to crawl on your belly, still, you will have to once again contend with your body’s physical limitations.
+‘Later, when you return to your body on the earth plane, as we anticipate, you will have to stuff your wings back into your caterpillar body to complete your body’s mortal journey.
+Not that you will always have to crawl on your belly; still, you will have to contend once again with your body’s physical limitations.

-‘You might not realise at first that your true identity is that of an immortal butterfly.
-Although, it’s the caterpillar that makes the butterfly, which is why you will flutter even higher next time you return to your eternal home.’
+‘You might not realise that your true identity is that of an immortal butterfly.
+Remember, the caterpillar’s metamorphosis makes the butterfly, which is why you, in yours, will flutter even higher next time you return to your eternal home.’

 ‘Fortunately,’ Eli said, ‘your awareness of what occurred here will follow your return to your mortal caterpillar, even if at first you don’t recall what happened.
-When you do, however, you will never again feel lost and alone as you sometimes experience on earth.
+Then, you will never again feel lost or alone as you sometimes do on earth.
 That’s what I mean by no longer crawling on your belly.
-Your spirit will still want to fly, and if you let it, it just may.’
+Your spirit may wish to fly, and if you let it, it just may.’

-‘All this sounds most bizarre,’ I said.
-‘Really; who else gets to do this sort of thing?’
+‘That sounds so bizarre,’ I said.
+‘Really, who else gets to do this sort of thing?’

 ‘There are tens of thousands of souls who have had short glimpses into what lies beyond,’ he said.
 ‘After taking a temporary leave of their physical bodies, in what’s often referred to as near-death experiences (NDEs), many speak of travelling through a tunnel of light that takes them to new dimensions.
-After returning, they often remain at a loss in explaining their exquisite experiences.
+After returning, they often remain at a loss to explain their exquisite experiences.

-‘Those who felt embraced by a radiating resplendence of divine light wish to soar even higher into the heavens, although few do until their soul’s final departure from earth.
+‘Those who felt embraced by a radiating resplendence of divine light wish to soar even higher into the heavens; yet, few do until their soul’s final departure from earth.’

 ‘Of course,’ Mo said, ‘naysayers attempt to debunk all such accounts, attributing all out-of-the-body experiences to biochemical excretions.
-But they’re wrong.
+Regardless, they’re wrong.
 Whatever neutral activity is evident is a natural response to the experiences, not what caused the experiences.
-I’m sure you’ll receive lots of pseudo-explanations to rationalize your felicitous time here with us.
+I’m sure you’ll receive lots of pseudo-explanations to rationalise your felicitous time here with us.

 ‘In the past, it was often a lonely time for these survivors.
 What they experienced on our side was not something they wished to share since no one believed them, and therefore it was not considered an appropriate subject for polite discussion.
-Even today, any serious talk of the soul’s existence outside the body scares a lot of people since they fear what’s unknown.
+Even today, any serious talk of the soul’s existence outside the body scares many people since they fear what’s unknown.

-‘For this reason, many who return to their mortal bodies often withdraw in silence rather than cast their pearls before those who don’t wish to hear their story, or worse yet, dismiss it out of hand.
+‘For this reason, many who return to their mortal bodies often withdraw in silence, afraid to cast their pearls before those who don’t wish to hear their story, or worse yet, dismiss everything out of hand.
 So, why would anyone wish to share these experiences with those who might mock them?’

 ‘Indeed, why would anyone mock others about something like that?
 Certainly not me… at least not anymore.’

 ‘Today,’ Mo said, ‘there are now many excellent first-hand accounts by credible witnesses you may wish to meet someday when you return, although most of their experiences in the spiritual domain were only brief encounters.
-However, unlike you, almost all penetrated the veil into higher realms.
-However, that wasn’t your calling.’
+Unlike you, almost all penetrated the veil into higher realms.
+That, however, wasn’t your calling.’

 ‘I guess not.
 Somehow, I got wedged between worlds when I fell into this passage.
 Still, I’m curious about some of those who made it the distance, at least for a while.
 Can you give me some credible examples?’